expo/expo/docs/pages/versions/unversioned/sdk/dataMigrationHelper.md

 ```

 This method moves all files from the legacy directory to the current document directory.
-`conflictResolver` argument is optional and if it is possible to leave it empty we encourage to do so because the method runs faster without it.
+The `conflictResolver` argument is optional, and if it is possible to leave it empty, we encourage doing so because the method runs faster without it.

- If you don't pass any conflict resolver and current document directory already contains a file with the same relative path as a file in the legacy directory then it will be overwritten.
+If no `conflictResolver` is provided, and there is a naming conflict between any file in the current and legacy directories, the file in the current directory will be overwritten.

- There is no need to check if the method was already called (We check that).
+This method is idempotent; there is no need to check whether it has already been called.

 > no-op on all platforms except Android